cjavad/hashit/docs/usage.md

   -r, --recursive       Hash all files in all subdirectories

 other:
-  -a filename, --all filename
-                        Calculate all hashes for a single file -s [string], --string [string]
+  -s [string], --string [string]
                         hash a string or a piece of text -d [hash], --detect [hash]